ava-labs/subnet-evm/cmd/README.md

 ## Step 8

 Now we can create our own genesis.
 Since we modified the genesis in the `run.sh` script, we can use that!
 In `tests/e2e/genesis/`, let's create our own genesis file,  `hello_world.json`.
-This should be pretty similar to the genesis we editted previously.
+This should be pretty similar to the genesis we edited previously.

 ```
 {